alenakhineika/color-of-location/README.md

 `Node-canvas` requires a few packages like Cairo and Pango to be uploaded to the AWS lambda function.
 And these native libraries should be pre-compiled on an identical EC2 instance.

 The [node-canvas-lambda](https://github.com/jwerre/node-canvas-lambda) provides binaries for Node 12 and a script to recompile the layers for different Node versions.
-Make sure to run the script on Ubuntu to build binaries compatible with AWS Lambda that runs on Amazon's special flavor of Linux.

 ## To run locally